arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ArangoDBStarter.md

 We then need to determine the the IP of the docker host where you intend to run ArangoDB starter on.
-Depending on your operating system execute `ip addr, ifconfig or ipconfig` to determine your local ip address.
+Depending on your operating system execute `ip addr, ifconfig or ipconfig` to determine your local IP address.

 ```